| |

 Put them on a leash!

-4 Days in Banff: How to Plan A Perfect Banff Itinerary
+4 Days in Banff: A Perfect Itinerary for First Timers

-And now, on to the main event that you’re here for: the itinerary that will help you figure out exactly how to spend 4 days in Banff.
+And now, on to the main event that you’re here for: the itinerary that will help you figure out exactly how to spend your time in Banff.

 One thing to know – we’ve designed this itinerary for people who have four full days in the park, which means arriving the night before the itinerary starts.